brianboyko/G2i_Coding_Assessment/README.md

 One note is that I will be using the NPM package 'reduxify' - I actually *wrote* this package, so I'll try to explain a bit about it when it comes up.

 -------

+## More notes

+Okay, so we have things set up.
+Now, how do we proceed?
+Well, let's look at the TodoMVC from a story prospective.

+Based on the React example at TodoMVC, we should do the following:

+As a USER:

+1) I want to add a TODO and have it be remembered.
+2) I want go be able to see all the todos.
+3) I want to be able to click on a todo's button to mark it complete.
+4) I want to show ALL todos, ACTIVE Todos, and COMPLETED todos.
+5) I want to be able to mark an Active todo as completed.
+6) I want to be able to mark a completed todo as active.
+7) I want to clear all completed todos with a click.